 - Weakness down one side of the body

 - Facial droop

 If you suspect a stroke, there is a simple test you can use.
 The FAST test:

 Face: Does the person have any facial weakness?
 Can they smile evenly?
 Does one side of their face appear to droop?

-Arms: Can the person raise both arms?
+Arms: Can the person raise both arms and hold them there?

 Speech: Can the person speak clearly?
 Is their speech slurred?

 Time: Time to call an ambulance urgently if the person fails any of the above tests.
 Also note down the time the symptoms started or the time you arrived on scene for the emergency services.